Commercial Driver Training

 The college offers a variety of professional driver training courses that focus on both classroom work and in-the-vehicle training time.
 After over-the-road experience with professional, experienced instructors, plus lab and range time, participants master the complete range of driver competencies and become safe, comfortable, confident, law-abiding drivers.

 Requirements: Training applicants must be at least 18 years old, possess a valid driver's license, have a clean driving record and possess a high school diploma or a GED.
-(Participants who have neither will be tested to determine reading, writing, and arithmetic grade levels.
-Eighth grade level is the minimum expectation.)
 Additionally, before participants can be accepted as driver trainees, the program director must review the prospective students' driver records and they must pass a physical exam and pass a standard pre-employment drug test.